uhwgmxorg/ComMonitor/README.md

 # ComMonitor
-ComMonitor is a tiny but complied utility to make TCP connections written.
-It is written in C# using WPF and .Net 4.5.
-It can be useful for PLC developers, for example, to test connections and communication with the PLC or other devices.
+Com Monitor is a small but complete utility for playing and testing with TCP connections and sending messages over socket connections.
+It is written in C# using WPF and the .Net 4.5 framework.
+For example it can be useful for PLC developers, to test connections and communication with the PLC or other devices.

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/1.png)